gbilkhu/gbilkhu.github.io/README.md

 A command line utility built with the argparse python module, ability to template directory and file structure as a project management tool, it eventually will be use to loosely track time and productivity and provides a record of projects stored locally.
 Take a look at the repo Readme for progress and roadmap.

-### ISS Trajectory
+### International Spaces Station (ISS) Trajectory

 Status : In-Progress

 A data visualizatoin of the path of the ISS in a 180 minute period.
-Textbooks often state that the ISS circles the globe once every 90 minutes, this project uses NASA's open API to ping the ISS in realtime and provide a GPS coordinate of its location above earth.
+Textbooks often state that the ISS circles the globe once every 90 minutes, this project uses NASA's open API to ping the ISS in realtime and retrieve a GPS coordinate of its location above earth to plot the ISS trajectory.
 Click the GitHub link to find out more.

 ## Skills